kisekae/UltraKiss/README.md

 [![UltraKiss](https://github.com/kisekae/UltraKiss/blob/master/src/Images/ultrakissbtn.svg)](https://www.wmiles.com/ultrakiss)

+**KisekaeUltraKiss 5.0** is a new GitHub release that provides a websocket server environment to run UltraKiss with modern web browsers.
-**UltraKiss 4.0** is a new release to enable online browser operation of UltraKiss as a webswing server application.
+**KisekaeUltraKissServlet 5.0** is a new GitHub release that provides the client environment to run UltraKiss with modern web browsers.
-**UltraKiss 4.1** now provides online visual editing and saving of KiSS sets using the UltraKiss IDE with Webswing.
-**UltraKiss 4.2** corrects errors with ambiguous cel offsets when visual editing KiSS sets.

-Webswing service is no longer available due to licensing issues.
-A replacement service using a Jetty server has been developed.
+$${\color{red}Webswing service is no longer available due to licensing issues.}$$  A replacement service using a Jetty server has been developed.

 #### How does this magic work?